Skiddro/Skiddro/README.md

 I am currently working on multiple projects.
 A few of them are below.

 - BunkerStop - A proprietary revival project to combine and revive at the same time two Roblox games into one single game.
 Those games being `Bus Stop Simulator` and `Bunker.JPEG`.

-- SkiddroNG - A soon-to-be-open-source-and-released fork of WoeUSB-NG where it's code has been converted from Python to C++.

 - UEFIParted - My own Debian-based live distro made from scratch that is similar to GParted's live distro.
 I created it due to the fact it looks and seems to be very old, and it does not boot on UEFI-based systems.
 I'll release it's source code and stuff to GitHub if I can.